boryanagoncharenko/CssCoco/analysis.md

 li.active { ... }
 p.active { ... }
  ```
-**Actions**: Find html tags used in conjunction with classes.
+**Actions**: Find HTML tags used in conjunction with classes.
 Count the number of unique tags that qualify each class.
 Check if the number is equal to 1.

 ---
 **Description**: Avoid qualifying ID and class names with type selectors.